Interview with Oliver about management consulting and training

 splendid Team Talk

-Oliver: One could compare it to a soccer team.
-As a management consultant and trainer, I am essentially the coach who leads the team to success on the field.
-My goal is to help companies achieve their objectives and improve their performance.
-A major topic here is digitalization, which, for me, often starts with the small things.
-Before you quickly jump in with a follow-up question about these small things, let me explain, and I'll stick with the soccer analogy: In the past, coaches used to walk along the sidelines with magnetic boards or pad and pencil – today, they do it with a tablet in hand.
+Oliver: You could compare it to a football team.
+As a management consultant and trainer, I am, so to speak, the coach who leads the team on the pitch to success.
+My goal is to support companies in achieving their goals and improving their performance.
+A major topic here is digitalization, and for me that often starts with the little things.
+Before you jump in with an interjection about those little things, I’ll explain and stick with the football analogy: In the past, coaches stood on the sidelines with magnetic boards or a notepad and pen - today they do it with a tablet in hand.

-Oliver: I primarily look at how they communicate today and then deliver ideas on how to communicate in a more modern and fresh way.
+Oliver: I mainly look at how they communicate today and then provide ideas for communicating in a more modern and fresh way.

 Can you be a bit more specific?

-Oliver: Emails, SMS, social media - we are bombarded with them.
-To generate attention today, we need catchy ideas that are somewhat off the mainstream.
-Let me give you an example.
-I was tasked with generating a newsletter for a large telecommunications company.
-It can be done according to the usual formula – but you want it to be read.
-I then thought of creating the newsletter in the style of the "Daily Prophet" from Harry Potter - with moving images.
+Oliver: Emails, SMS, social media - we are flooded with it.
+To generate attention at all today, we need punchy ideas, something a little off the mainstream path.
+I’ll give you an example.
+I was tasked with creating a newsletter for a large telecommunications company.
+You can do it by the book - but you want the thing to be read.
+So I came up with doing the newsletter in the style of the Harry Potter “Daily Prophet” - with moving images.
 And before you ask: It was and still is very well received.

 That does indeed sound like a different approach.
 Do you have another example?

 Oliver: Sure.
-A client was looking for a way to attract attention at a trade fair in a special way.
-He didn’t want to just send people to distribute his flyers.
-I then took pictures of his company and attached buttons to each, behind which different information about the company appeared – from financial metrics to the product line.
-This way, the employees approached people with tablets in hand and they could explore the company playfully.
+A client was looking for a way to attract attention in a special way at a trade fair.
+He didn’t want to simply send people around to hand out his flyers.
+So I took pictures of his company and embedded each one with buttons behind which different information about the company appeared - from business metrics to the product line.
+Then employees approached people with a tablet in hand, and they could discover the company in a playful way.

 Unconventional - and creative!
-How would you describe your approach otherwise?
+How else would you describe your approach?

-Oliver: If you’re expecting a bunch of Anglicisms now: Not happening.
-My approach is this: I inform myself about the company that wants to use our services or needs our support.
-I talk to many people in this company to get a feel for its culture.
+Oliver: If you’re expecting a bunch of Anglicisms now: none.
+My approach is this: I gather information about the company that wants to use our services or needs our support.
+I speak with a great many people in that company to get a feel for its culture.
 After these conversations, I define challenges - and then develop solutions.
-I then present the solutions, get the go-ahead from the management, and implement them.
-One shouldn’t complicate things more than they are.
+Then I present the solutions, get the go-ahead from management, and implement them.
+You don’t have to make anything more complicated than it is.

-Do you remember a situation where things got a bit shaky?
+Do you remember a situation where things got bumpy?

-Oliver: I do – what consultant wouldn't know such a situation?
-For example, I once had a project with an IT manufacturer.
-The team was distributed nationwide, and the knowledge and expertise levels of the employees were very different.
-The company was keen on turning its employees into a team that has a focused direction – and pursues this together.
-That was certainly quite challenging.
+Oliver: I do - what consultant wouldn’t know such a situation?
+For example, I once had a project for an IT manufacturer.
+The team was spread across Germany, and the employees’ levels of knowledge and know-how varied greatly.
+The company wanted to turn its employees into a team with one direction - and pursue it together.
+So yes, that was definitely challenging.

 What did you do?

-Oliver: I held three workshops over two days and coached the people.
-In the end, all employees made a commitment, and even an enthusiastic commitment, because everyone recognized the goal – and understood the path to get there.
+Oliver: I ran a two-day workshop three times and coached the people.
+In the end, all employees gave their commitment, and even enthusiastically, because everyone had recognized the goal - and understood the path to get there.

 Oliver: Collaboration and communication are crucial.
-Only if everyone in the team communicates with each other – and the core team is on the same knowledge level – supporting each other and clearly defining their goals, can the team be successful.
-You also need constructive feedback from time to time, otherwise, you’ll stew in your own juice.
+A team can only be successful if everyone on the team communicates with one another - and the core team is at the same level of knowledge - supports each other, and clearly defines their goals.
+You also need constructive feedback again and again, otherwise you stew in your own juice.

-Is there a tip you would give to companies?
+Is there one tip you would give companies?